Naville/WTFJH/HackingGuide.md

 I personally use a dyldCallBack for that.

-You might want to dlopen() that library itself
+You might want to dlopen() that library itself.However that will also cause performance issues